ioannides-agg/todolist-webapp/README.md

 # todolist-webapp
-Simple todo list web app, using vite with react, typescript and tailwind css
+Simple todo list web app, using vite with react, typescript and tailwind css.